 These are the same black hooks I used at the old house, and I used them everywhere this time!
 They are less than $4 and come in three colors.
 Similar white box to the one pictured, green vase, + tall black vase.

 This room is a particularly fun reveal because it’s become our cozy TV room.
 You’ll recognize this sectional (on major sale right now!) from the old living room – it fit perfectly in this large bonus room upstairs.
 These and these are stand-in pillows, but I’ll post photos when the new ones arrive.
-The real focal point in this room is the amazing recycled leather wall-hanging, which is super marked down right now.
+The real focal point in this room are these pretty prints from our amazingly talented friend, Hannah Robinson.